ansari-project/ansari-backend/README.md

 * It is **not good** at Islamic dates, prayer times, etc. This could be fixed, we just haven’t built it yet.
-* While Ansari is OK at quoting hadith, sometimes the hadith it quotes do not prove the logical point being asserted (e.g. it will quote the hadith about how to do wudu and use it to say that it encourages washing the knees even though knees are not mentioned in the hadith).
-In some cases it will not quote Hadith correctly. **Please verify references to hadith for now.
-We are working on fixing this. **
+* While Ansari is OK at quoting hadith, sometimes the hadith it quotes do not prove the logical point being asserted.
+In addition while it usually gets hadith quotes correct (the hadith usually exists), the citation of the source is sometimes off (e.g. if it says Hadith Muslim number 3456, the hadith exists, but 3456 might be another hadith).
-* Sometimes has strange ideas (e.g. washing knees is part of wudu).
 * It is **not good** at complex calculations (e.g. edge cases of inheritance or zakat) or counting (e.g. how many ayahs of the Qur’an mention X).